Leading into Christmas, I must admit that 2019 has a very different feel about it than 2018.

 We do not expect that volatility and uncertainty will disappear next year, nor will risk.
 For that reason, retirees should continue to maintain a cash buffer and accumulators should maintain their long term plan of regularly investing in growth assets.

-Should you have any questions about your portfolio, I would encourage you to email your adviser after reading this email and to make a time for a review in the first quarter of this year.
+Should you have any questions about your portfolio, I would encourage you to email your adviser and to make a time for a review.